 Jana Williams became the Walton High School Choral Director in 2003.
 She earned her Doctor of Musical Arts in Music Education from Boston University and her Bachelor’s and Master’s Degrees from Georgia State University in Music Education and Piano Performance.
 Additional summer study was completed at Westminster Choir College, Princeton, NJ, the Salzedo International Harp Institute, Camden, ME, the Aspen Music Festival, Aspen, CO and the Juilliard Choral Conductors Workshop, NYC.
 Dr. Williams is a National Board Certified Teacher and holds Gifted Certification as well as AP Music Theory Certification.
 She was “Teacher of the Year” her first year teaching.

-Under her direction, Walton Choirs have been invited to sing at four Georgia Music Educators Association Inservice Conferences: Bel Canto, a women’s choir, performed in 2005; Walton Men’s Ensemble performed in 2007; and A Cappella, an auditioned mixed choir, performed in 2010 and 2013.
+Under her direction, Walton Choirs have been invited to sing at five Georgia Music Educators Association Inservice Conferences: Bel Canto, a women’s choir, performed in 2005; Walton Men’s Ensemble performed in 2007; and A Cappella, an auditioned mixed choir, performed in 2010, 2013, and 2019.
 Walton and Lassiter Choirs performed in 2008, 2009, 2010 and 2011 with the Atlanta Symphony Orchestra in a “Very Merry Holiday Pops.”
 In 2013, the combined advanced choruses of Walton and Lassiter performed with the ATL Symphony Musicians in a concert of choral/orchestral masterworks.
+A Cappella was delighted to perform with the Atlanta Master Chorale in concert in 2017.

-Dr. Williams’ choirs have performed at the Basilica of St. Peter’s, the Vatican, St. Stephen’s Cathedral, Vienna, Austria, Salzburg Cathedral and Melk Abbey, Austria, Basilica of San Marco and Basilica of San Zaccharia, Venice, Italy, Cathedral of St. Patrick, New York City, Carnegie Hall, New York City, the National Cathedral, Washington, DC, Cathedral of Notre Dame, Paris, The American Church, Paris, and the American Cemetery in Normandy, France.
+Dr. Williams’ choirs have performed at the Basilica of St. Peter’s, the Vatican, St. Stephen’s Cathedral, Vienna, Austria, Salzburg Cathedral and Melk Abbey, Austria, Basilica of San Marco and Basilica of San Zaccharia, Venice, Italy, Cathedral of St. Patrick, New York City, Carnegie Hall, New York City, the National Cathedral, Washington, DC, Cathedral of Notre Dame, Paris, The American Church, Paris, the American Cemetery in Normandy, France, St. Giles Cathedral, Edinburgh, St. Patrick’s Cathedral, Armaugh, and St. Patrick’s Cathedral, Dublin.
 Her choirs consistently receive Superior Ratings at the Georgia Music Educators Association Choral Performance Evaluations.
 Walton Tour Choir was featured in the journal of The National association for Music Education, Teaching Music, January, 2011.
+She was invited to present as a representative of high school chorus at Boston University for the 60th anniversary of the Tanglewood Music Education Symposium in 2017.

 Recently returned from studying acting and voice in New York City with Dr. Bruce Kolb, Mrs. Allyn now works both sides of the curtain at Act3 Playhouse in Sandy Springs, GA: she is a two-time *Metropolitan Atlanta Theater Award winner for Best Leading Actress in a Musical as well as Act3’s youth artistic director and community liaison, dedicated to developing the future of the arts through her work with children and Sandy Springs residents.